wenxin-c/tp/docs/UserGuide.md

 ### Command Format

-Adds a new item to the list of todo items.

-Format: `todo n/TODO_NAME d/DEADLINE`

 * Words in UPPER_CASE are the parameters to be supplied by the user. e.g. in add --name NAME is a parameter which can be used as add --name John Doe.
 * Items in square brackets are optional.